Sportsmanship and Compliance

 - CORI check

-- SafeSport - included requirement with US Lacrosse membership
+- Abuse Training - included requirement with US Lacrosse membership

-- National Background check - included requirement with US Lacrosse membership
+- National Background check - included requirement with USA Lacrosse membership

 Invitations will indicate in-person or virtual attendance.

 Annual Meeting - optional.
-This is where any required voting takes place.
+This is where any required voting takes place and is an interactive meeting.

 Required Meetings - Each town must have a least one representative at the following meetings to remain in good standing.
 Town representation is crucial for the smooth running of the league.